How can apostrophes correctly show omission?

 Finally, and (like most omissions) rarely used in an academic context, you may occasionally see certain place names being abbreviated with an apostrophe, such as ‘W’hampton’ instead of ‘Wolverhampton’ or ‘Land O’ Lakes’ instead of ‘Land of Lakes’.
 Try to recognise these instances in which letters have been omitted.

-Having now discussed how apostrophes may be used to omit letters from a word or combine two or more words into a contraction, Lesson 3 next focuses on the more academically useful topic of using this punctuation mark to form possessives.
+Having now discussed how apostrophes may be used to omit letters from a word or combine two or more words into a contraction, Chapter 3 next focuses on the more academically useful topic of using this punctuation mark to form possessives.